AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/add-marketo-custom-object-link-fields.md

    ![](assets/add-marketo-custom-object-link-fields-3.png)

-1. In the **Fields** tab, click **New Field**.
+1. In the **[!UICONTROL Fields]** tab, click **[!UICONTROL New Field]**.

    ![](assets/add-marketo-custom-object-link-fields-4.png)

-1. Name the link field and add an optional description.
-Be sure to select the Link data type.
+1. Name the link field and add an optional [!UICONTROL Description].
+Be sure to select the [!UICONTROL Link] data type.

    ![](assets/add-marketo-custom-object-link-fields-5.png)

    >[!CAUTION]
    >
-   >You won't be able to go back and create, edit, or delete a Link or Dedupe Field once the custom object is approved.
+   >You won't be able to go back and create, edit, or delete a [!UICONTROL Link] or [!UICONTROL Dedupe Field] once the custom object is approved.

-1. Select whether the link object is for a lead (person) or a company.
+1. Select whether the [!UICONTROL Link Object] is for a [!UICONTROL lead] (person) or a [!UICONTROL company].

    ![](assets/add-marketo-custom-object-link-fields-6.png)

    >[!NOTE]
    >
-   >If you choose lead, you'll see Id, email Address, and any custom fields in the list.
+   >If you choose [!UICONTROL lead], you'll see Id, email Address, and any custom fields in the list.
    >
-   >If you choose company, you'll see Id and any custom fields in the list.
+   >If you choose [!UICONTROL company], you'll see Id and any custom fields in the list.

-1. Select the link field you want to connect to as the parent of the new field.
+1. Select the [!UICONTROL Link Field] you want to connect to as the parent of the new field.

    ![](assets/add-marketo-custom-object-link-fields-7.png)